 Track and analyze current policy developments across all of our priority issues; and

-Attend external meetings, workshops, and other events.
+Attend internal and external meetings, workshops, and other events.

-We will invest in your professional growth, through training, feedback, and support.
+We will invest in your professional growth through training, feedback, and support.

 Committed to advancing racial and economic justice;

 Eager to research and explain the nuts and bolts of technology;